mmoehabb/zigsdl/README.md

 ### Version 0.1.0

-#### Patch 0.0.2
+- [x] Write a comprehensive set of keys in the event-manager component.

-- [ ] Implement parent-child relationship in objects.
+- [x] Implement parent-child relationship in objects.
-- [ ] Differentiate between absolute and relative positions, rotations, and scales.
 - [ ] Add Sprite drawable to the pre-defined drawables.
 - [ ] Write unit tests for all modules.